DAMSlabUMBC/llm-scraper/README.md

 After retrieving triplets, we generate a knowledge graph.
 In order to generate the knowledge graph, the user must have ArangoDB installed on their system and set up a root account.
 Download ArangoDB for Ubuntu, Docker, Debian, etc. [here](https://arangodb.com/download-major/).
 Alternatively, you can download ArangoDB on [Windows](https://arangodb.com/download-major/windows/) as well as [MacOS](https://docs.arangodb.com/3.11/operations/installation/macos/).
 As you install ArangoDB, you will be prompted to set up your root account.

-Finally, before you start running the KG code you must change the username and password of the connection to match your ArangoDB account
+Finally, before you start running the KG code you must change the username and password of the connection to match your ArangoDB account.
+This is found in KG.py.

 ```
+db = client.db("IoT-KG", username="root", password="yourPassword")
 ```